 - Regulatory, Medical, and Clinical Affairs Professionals

 - Preclinical and R&D Directors/Associates/Scientists

 The course will be led by one of the following instructors:

 Eric Morfin, M.B.A., P.M.P

 Day 1: 8:30 a.m. – 5:00 p.m.

-- Advanced Time Management: Delay tracking and prevention; timeline management core concepts; tracking progress against objectives and the use of milestones; strategies for accelerating clinical trial timelines
+- Advanced Time Management: Importance of the planning process in preventing delays; timeline management core concepts; developing an accurate study timeline; tracking progress against the objectives and the use of milestones; strategies for accelerating clinical trial timelines

 Day 2: 8:30 a.m. – 5:00 p.m.

 - Risk Management: Review of major product risks with GCP most common issues, Misconduct and Fraud; assessing the risks and conducting risk analysis: identifying, prioritizing and preventing potential problems; developing preventive and contingent actions (detailed process and tools are explained); transposing the risk analysis process to the specifics of clinical research to be compliant with the latest regulatory requirements and a risk-based Quality management process (focus on latest European and FDA guidelines and Authorities expectations, and specific clinical trial related risks)

 - Root-Cause analysis (RCA) and Corrective and Preventive Actions (CAPA): Regulatory expectations for clinical CAPA; what to expect during an inspection; implementing a CAPA program; practical tools and techniques for performing RCA; communicating CAPA to key stakeholders